No-Tips/ctf-writeups/0xl4ugh/Wordpress/writeup.md

 Host: 192.168.204.128
 ```

-Alongside this attack we have a lot of junk with a Microsoft Delivery Optimisation, so in the next step it will be crucial to sort-out all of this requests:
+Alongside this attack we have a lot of junk with a Microsoft Delivery Optimization, so in the next step it will be crucial to sort-out all of this requests:
 ![junk](image-2.png)

 We can be sure about nature of this requests by, again, looking at the insides of it: